cellux/rpi-buildroot/README.md

 # Buildroot add-on for building a Raspberry Pi root filesystem

+Note: the 2015.05 release of Buildroot includes support for Raspberry Pi (all variants) which makes this project unnecessary.
+The blog post detailing how it works might be still interesting, although it's rather outdated.
+If you want to build your own rootfs/bootfs, I recommend using Buildroot directly.

 The following commands should be executed as an ordinary user (NOT root):

 ```bash